eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ### Syntax Coloring
 Contrasting colors are used in displayed code for ease of identifying and distinguishing keywords, variables, paragraphs and sections.

-### Outline View and Breadcrumb View
+### Outline View and Breadcrumbs
-The extension enables outline view and breadcrumb view, which show the structure of elements within the program and allow easy navigation between them.
+The extension enables outline view and the breadcrumbs navigation bar at the top of the edit window, which show the structure of elements within the program and allow easy navigation between them.

 ### Code Snippets
 Before you write your COBOL code from scratch, search the snippet library for useful templates.

-1. Press `F1` to open the command palette.
+1. Press **F1** to open the command palette.
 2. Type **Insert Snippet** and press enter.
 3. Select the snippet that you want to insert.